pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-kubernetes.md

 ---
-title_tag: "Adopting Pulumi: Migrating from Kubernetes YAML or Helm Charts to Pulumi"
+title_tag: "Migrating from Kubernetes YAML or Helm Charts"
 meta_desc: Migrate your existing Kubernetes YAML or Helm Charts and/or coexist with existing templates.
 title: Kubernetes YAML & Helm Charts
 h1: Migrating from Kubernetes YAML or Helm Charts to Pulumi